What Is Food Like In Addiction Rehab?

 In addition to focusing on flavor and freshness, many inpatient treatment facilities work with nutritional counselors to develop menus that have foods that will aid patients in their everyday recovery, including foods that are rich in antioxidants, increase energy levels, are heart healthy, and more.
 Most treatment facilities cater to a wide variety of dietary needs, including patients who:

-- Are lactose intolerant.
+- Is lactose intolerant?

 - Have gluten allergies.